-Christmas Problems for Pets
+Christmas Dangers for Pets

 Poinsettias are very popular plants during the Christmas season.
-There is a common misconception that the poinsettia is highly toxic, but this is not actually true.
+There is a common belief that the poinsettia is highly toxic, but this is not actually true.
 However, it is mildly irritating to the skin or stomach, and may sometimes cause diarrhea and vomiting.
 If your pet eats poinsettia, expect to treat diarrhea with GI Synbiotics

 , but don’t expect any lasting issues.